 In 2020, after the onset of the pandemic, 46% of patients reported using telehealth for some visits, compared to 11% in 2019, just a year before.

-While we have followed wider healthcare digital transformation trends within the industry, today we’re taking some time to take a look at the overall impact that telehealth has had on healthcare, especially more recently.
+Today we’re taking some time to take a look at the overall impact that telehealth specifically has had on healthcare, including these major benefits:

 One of the biggest ways that telehealth has impacted the healthcare industry as a whole is because of convenience.